 - Dry your beard completely

-- Comb out curls and brush down with a boar bristle brush
+- Comb out curls and brush down with a boar bristle brush or comb

 - Once hair is fully brushed out, it’s now ready for trimming and styling

 If you want to keep your waves, then you probably want to let your beard grow out.
 However, that doesn’t mean you can’t trim up the sides and line your edges under your cheeks and around your mustache.

 A short beard style may be easier to maintain if you don’t want to manage your curls.

 Thick, short beards look incredibly posh and unique with a wavy hair texture.
 You can use trimming shears to shape and cut down the length.

 - Use a 3 or 4 mm guard for medium thick beards

 - Trimming shears work best for longer beard styles when keeping the length